Щоб перекласти іншу інформацію на цій сторінці українською мовою, ви можете використати сайт Google Translate:

 The Government scheme provides £200 per guest as a one-off payment to help with essential costs as guests arrive in the UK.
 However, Government guidance gives flexibility to local authorities to decide what additional support may be needed, while longer-term arrangements are established.
 In light of this, the council is increasing guest subsistence payments to £350 per guest.
 These payments will be made through the Post Office Pay Now Scheme.
 Guests will receive an email, or text, with a code that they can take to any Post Office to collect their payment.
 You can find your nearest Post Office by typing in your address to into their website.

-If you have arrived on another scheme, such as the Family Visa Scheme and are in need of financial support you can view which financial support you may be eligible for.
+If you have arrived through another scheme, such as the Family Visa Scheme and are in need of financial support you can view which financial support you may be eligible for.

 Opening a bank account